 The summer semester at Crowder College is treated as a trailer to the academic year.
 Therefore, loan payments for the summer semester will only be for those students who are enrolled in summer classes and have remaining eligibility from the current academic year.
 Students receiving summer Pell and/or loan payments may expect payment towards the end of June.

 Pell Grants, as well as all other aid programs, are intended as only a supplement to help cover college attendance costs.
 These programs cannot be construed as a way to pay a person’s entire living expenses while attending school.

 The following priority dates apply to making application for a Federal Family Educational Loan:

 Fall – July 1 Spring – November 1 Summer – April 1

 All loan data sheets submitted after the priority date will be handled on a case by case basis.

-Students submitting a loan application for the first time at Crowder College will be required to complete entrance counseling before the loan can be processed.
+Students submitting a loan request for the first time at Crowder College will be required to complete entrance counseling before the loan can be processed.
 Instructions for completing the entrance counseling are found on the back of the loan request or on-line via the Crowder College web page, students/financial aid/student loans link.
 All borrowing students are also required to complete exit counseling shortly before leaving Crowder College.
 Complete instructions for both entrance and exit counseling may be obtained from the Financial Aid Office.
 Students requesting a loan must be enrolled at least half time (6 credit hours).
-This applies to any and all semsters (fall, spring, and summer).
+This applies to any and all semesters (fall, spring, and summer).

 NOTICE TO STUDENTS/PARENTS